Maine Coon Vs Regular Cat Differences

 Maine Coons’ fur length also ranges from medium to long throughout the body.
 Their fur is longer on their neck and shoulders, as well as their haunches.

-Maine Coons also have extra tufts of fur on the tips of their ears and on their paws.
+Maine Coons also have extra tufts of fur on the tips of their ears and their paws.

 Both Maine Coons and regular cats have wedge-shaped faces, but Maine Coon faces are more square in appearance than regular cats.